cachethq/docs/README.md

 ## Introduction

-This package provides the documentation to Cachet Core and is deployed to https://docs.cachethq.io/.
+This repository contains the documentation for Cachet and is deployed to https://docs.cachethq.io/.

 ## Contributing to the documentation

-Please refer to our description on [CONTRIBUTE.md](CONTRIBUTE.md) for details on how to contribute to this project.
+Please refer to our description on [CONTRIBUTE.md](https://github.com/cachethq/docs/blob/main/.github/CONTRIBUTE.md) for details on how to contribute to this project.

 ## Security Vulnerabilities